Curved Page Divider

 Common Out-of-Pocket Costs For Foster Parents

-As with any childcare, there are going to be unforeseen out-of-pocket costs that come along from time to time.
+As with any childcare, there will be unforeseen out-of-pocket costs that arise from time to time.
 While these shouldn't be substantial and are left solely to the discretion of the foster parents, they can range anywhere from a trip to an amusement park to an extra set of crayons.

 What happens when they need that emergency dental work after taking a dodgeball to the mouth in Physical Education Class?
 Or what about that recorder they need for Music class that you didn't know was required until the night before they need it?
 These are, again, just a few examples of out-of-pocket costs, so get ready for parenthood!